rherb94/recipemanager/README.md

 # UMUC Semester Project: Recipe Manager

-Here contains the Spring Boot webapp code for Recipe Manager After setting up your environment, simply execute:
+Here contains the Spring Boot webapp code for Recipe Manager.
+After setting up your environment, simply execute:
 `mvn clean package`  to package the application and generate the executable JAR.
 Then, cd to /target directory and execute: